|

 industry.
 Here are located most of the towns and most of the population of

-Alaska: Juneau, Sitka, Ketchikan,
+Alaska: Juneau, Sitka, Ketchikan, Petersburg, Wrangell, and,

 over the border in Canada, Skagway in Yukon Territory.
 It is interesting to note